vishal-m25/Obsidian/Learnings/java/java.md

 - **Use Thread:**
 Extend the Thread class only in very specific, rare cases where you need to override or specialize other behaviors of the Thread class itself, such as the `interrupt()` method, in addition to the `run()` method.

+### Thread
+- Has a size of 1MB
+- Physical count in  a system is number of processor cores.
+- Logical count is twice the number of cores
+- Each 1MB in the main memory can be used to create a new thread.
+- A core can run only one thread in an instant.

 #### Thread lifecycle and states

   NEW,